 Sometimes, you love the snow.
-Typically, this happens when winter has just started, and all of the holiday ads trick you into thinking snow is a pre-requisite to getting a new Lexus, and the sight of a dusting on Boston Common makes you want to drop whatever you’re doing to sip on something warm and potentially alcoholic next to a fire.
-But around mid-January, the holiday spirit wears off and the snow on the Common turns into an abstract ice sculpture made of frozen mud and discarded hot dog wrappers.
+Typically, this happens when winter has just started, the holiday ads have you convinced that snow is a pre-requisite to getting a new Lexus, and the sight of a dusting on Boston Common makes you want to drop whatever you’re doing to sip on something warm and alcoholic next to a fire.
+But things change by mid-January, when the holiday spirit wears off and the snow on the Common turns into an abstract ice sculpture made of frozen mud and discarded hot dog wrappers.

 Where To go when you're not sick of the Snow yet